 This article does not suggest one style of sanitation over another but instead seeks to describe and detail the most popular methods of sanitizing cloth diapers.
 I will highlight the good and bad of the various ways to sanitize cloth diapers based on popular recommendations and suggestions by the experts.

 You should always check with the manufacturer’s recommendations and instructions on cleaning and sanitizing your particular product.
-If cloth diapers are not correctly sanitized or wash it can cut down on their lifespan and wear down the fabric, elastics, and fasteners.
+If cloth diapers are not correctly sanitized or washed it can cut down on their lifespan and wear down the fabric, elastics, and fasteners.

 How to Sanitize Cloth Diapers?